Last updated: February 27, 2023

 What follows is a general flow of events.
 Expect the unexpected and prepare to be flexible.

 A full day to explore and enjoy Gates of the Arctic.
 Your desires help govern our activities.
-We can hike to a lake and try some fishing, ascend the nearest peak and watch Dall Sheep grazing, or plan a big loop hike, up one drainage and down the other.
+We can hike to deeper part of the river and try some fishing, ascend the nearest peak and watch Dall Sheep grazing, or plan a big loop hike, up one drainage and down the other.
 With 24 hours of daylight and more wilderness than we could explore in a lifetime, our energy and imagination are the only limits to what our day in the wilderness will hold.